8percent/python-library/README.md

 - **[tool.isort]**, **[tool.black]**: By Editing this part, you can set how linting library should work.
 - **[tool.pytest.ini_options]**: pytest configuration.

-We suggest edit every setting above to represent your project better except **[build-system]**.
+Except **[build-system]**, We suggest you to update every settings above.

 #### .github/workflows/ci.yml
 We choose GitHub action as Continuous Integration tool.
-It consists package-build, unittest, and lint.
+It contains package-build, unittest, and lint job.
-Each jobs works concurrently at different virtual machines.
+Each job works concurrently on different virtual machines.

-- **package-build**: Utilizes tox to test package against multiple python versions.
+- **package-build**: Use tox to test package against multiple python versions.
 - **unittest**: Test code and report coverage using pytest and codecov.
 - **lint**: Lint code using flake, isort, black.

-Change `python-version` value in this file according to package compatible python versions.
-Versions should be same as pyproject.toml.
+Change `python-version` value in this file according to package compatible python versions which configured at `pyproject.toml`.

 #### tox.ini
 Tox runs test against packages which built in isolated virtual environment.